 Let's get back on topic.
 For Supercoop, we wanted to find a tool that would be utterly simple from several point of views:

-• for the final users: the volunteers of the shop.
+- for the final users: the volunteers of the shop.
 They must be able to use the tool without any prior technical knowledge, and without help;

-• for the members management team.
+- for the members management team.
 We wanted a relatively simple tool where a little bit of learning would be acceptable but not desirable.
 As the cooperative supermarket operates with benevolent labour, we want to take care of the volunteer time and avoid disagreeable tasks.

-• for the IT team.
+- for the IT team.
 Here again simplicity is at stake.
 If there is a too steep learning curve on the tools the supermarket uses, there will be an issue for recruiting competent people to help us.
 The nature of the benevolent participation of the shop make that volunteers are helping punctually, and rarely engage for years, so they do not always have the time to learn the whole technical stack.
 Ideally the IT team should be able to administrate the tool we are seeking with a superficial knowledge of the underlying protocols.
 And with the descriptions I made of LDAP and OIDC, you start to make an idea of the problem we have.

 Our search showed us that there was a dozen of tools that could answer our needs.
 However, none was fitting all our expectations.
-Actually, by their very nature, the IAM softwares are intended to big organizations, that consequently can afford to hire competent people to administrate them, so complexity is not really an issue.
-Those are mostly big powerful software, with a large protocol compatibility not pertinent for us, and requiring some technical knowledge for installation, maintainance and administration.
+Actually, by their very nature, the IAM software are intended to big organizations, that consequently can afford to hire competent people to administrate them, so complexity is not really an issue.
+Those are mostly big powerful software, with a large protocol compatibility not pertinent for us, and requiring some technical knowledge for installation, maintenance and administration.
 Pushed by our curiosity, we finally hacked something on our side.

 Canaille